js13kGames/we-fight-back/README.md

 # We fight back
-A apocalyptic typing game created for JS13kGames 2019.
+An apocalyptic typing game created for JS13kGames 2019.
 Correctly typing the displayed words will fight off the monster invading your town.

 Play here: https://jaller94.gitlab.io/we-fight-back/